Getting Married Abroad Part 2 – How to find a lost overseas marriage certificate?

 In some cases, you may also have some luck with the British Library as a number of civil registration records from births, marriages and deaths occurring in the British Empire have been passed over to them but this is on a case-by-case basis and is most common for East Asian and Indian records.

-Any additional steps that may need to be taken for you to use your marriage certificate for an official purpose in a country other than where it originated is dependent on two main factors:
+Any additional steps that may be needed for you to use your marriage certificate for an official purpose in a country other than where it originated is dependent on two main factors:

 - The country your marriage certificate was issued in